 In many workplace injury and wrongful death cases, there is a third party who can also be held liable for negligence.
 The third party can include the manufacturer of a piece of defective industrial equipment, the property owner or a subcontractor working on the same job site.
 A skilled personal injury attorney knows how to find all the insurance available to a family after such tragedy.

-If you have questions regarding workplace injuries or a wrongful death resulting from a work-related accident, call the Robinette Legal Group, PLLC today to find answers or to order free educational resources to help you make decisions about your best next step.
+If you have questions regarding workplace injuries or a wrongful death resulting from a work-related accident as well as for the drinking and driving accident claim management, call the Robinette Legal Group, PLLC today to find answers or to order free educational resources to help you make decisions about your best next step.
 304-594-1800 or after hours, 304-216-6695.